 - Facebook lead ad.
 Facebook launched a while ago this type of ad and it’s simply magical.
 The idea is that once a user clicks the CTA button on the ad, “submit” for example, a window opens with auto-filled fields on the form.
 That simplifies the user experience tremendously and therefore increases the chance for a conversion.
 You can customize lead ads as you wish – adding almost any field you can think of including an open question.
 Do keep in mind that the more details you request, the less users will be interested to submit.

 - LinkedIn’s lead gen form.
 Similarly to Facebook’s lead ad, LinkedIn launched a “lead gen form”.
 LinkedIn’s main advantage over Facebook is the professional aspect.
 Whereas many Facebook users don’t submit jobs and companies they work for, on LinkedIn this data is quite precise.
 On LinkedIn as well, the fields are auto filled and you can easily customize them.

 - Popups.
 Before a user leaves your website, when they browse a certain category, or delay on a specific product, popup can significantly increase the chance they leave their contact details.
-Most popups are driving to subscribe to a newsletter and that’s wise because email marketing is still one of the most effective marketing methods out there.
-Offering exclusive content for email subscribers in your popup, for example, can generate wonderful results.
+Most popups are driven to subscribe the user to a newsletter and that’s wise because email marketing is still one of the most effective marketing methods out there.
+Offering exclusive content for email subscribers in your popups, for example, can generate wonderful results.

 - E-book: a guide that you built with professional tips.